 The Advice Centre is a free and independent service for all students here at Royal Holloway, based on the first floor of the Students' Union building.
 Our friendly, experienced and professional staff will provide a listening ear and offer general and specialist advice.
 We're here to support you with a whole range of issues, big and small, but if we're not the best people to help you we'll find you the right support.

-- O You can find Advice Drop-ins listed on the SU Events Calendar. - Email us at advice@su.rhul.ac.uk. - O Look through our online resources at su.rhul.ac.uk/advice.
+- You can call the Helpdesk on 01784 276700

+- Email us at advice@su.rhul.ac.uk

+- Look through our online resources at su.rhul.ac.uk/advice

-HALLS ENQUIRIES
+O >> HALLS ENQUIRIES

 For halls enquiries, contact the Student Services Centre.